Meeting and surpassing all audience expectations every day.

 Findings that reflect a familiar partisan divide between Democrats and Republicans.

-Now I'm sorry, folks, but I just do not believe that 42% of the public want Obama to do amnesty any time.
+Now, I'm sorry, folks, but I just do not believe that 42% of the public want Obama to do amnesty anytime, let alone right now.

 It just does not match a single other poll or the election that we just had.